Workshops - What you need to do now

 - When you check in with Programming Ops, you will be asked to complete an Associate Waiver Form.

-- Upon completion of the required form, you will be issued a Panelist or Workshop Ribbon.
+- Upon completion of the required form, you will be issued a Presenter Ribbon.

 - IMPORTANT!
 The ribbon you receive is your passport to all things related to being an Otakon presenter.

-- Otakon Panels & Workshops Staff are instructed NOT to allow anyone to participate on any panel or Workshop without a Panelist or Workshop Ribbon (or Staff, Press, or Guest Badges).
+- Otakon Panels & Workshops Staff are instructed NOT to allow anyone to participate on any panel or Workshop without a Presenter Ribbon (or Staff, Press, or Guest Badges).

 - The ribbon will also grant you access to the Programming Lounge.